OGKushhh/EpicAchievementsUnlocker/README.md

 > - **Double-click** an achievement in the list to unlock it (no minimize).

 #### Using the External GUI
-Launch `EpicAchievementUnlocker.exe` while the game is running.
+Launch `EpicGUI.exe` while the game is running.
 The GUI connects automatically and shows all achievements.
 Double-click any achievement to unlock it instantly.

 > ⚠️ The external GUI also minimizes fullscreen exclusive games when using the **Unlock Selected** button.
 Use double-click or switch to Borderless Windowed.